-Has the Bible been corrupted?
+Has the Bible been changed?
 This is a serious question any person who trusts in the Bible must investigate.

 3 common arguments that the Bible has been changed